 I think we would all agree, science teaching is hard, but why?!
 What exactly is it that makes science so difficult to teach?
-One of the signifiant challenges of science teaching, as opposed to other subjects, is that we are trying not just to get students to learn new knowledge, we are also asking them to unlearn many of their existing ideas.
+One of the significant challenges of science teaching, as opposed to other subjects, is that we are trying not just to get students to learn new knowledge, we are also asking them to unlearn many of their existing ideas.
 For the most part, science teachers are having to tackle these two problems simultaneously – demolition and construction!
 On top of this, many of the new ideas we are teaching are abstract, cannot be seen and do not relate to pre-existing ideas.
-The graphic below comes form a great paper by A.H.
+The graphic below comes form a fascinating paper by A.H.
 Johnstone entitled “Why is science difficult to learn?
 Things are seldom what they seem” and provides a useful framework for us to explore the challenges of learning science in a bit more detail.
 And remember, learning is a change in long-term memory.

 Why is learning science hard?